FAForever/wiki-pages/Play/Client/Coop-Missions.md

 | 4 | Ioz-Shavoh-Kael         | 1.5          | Rebel's Rest        | 5.5          |
 | 5 | Overlord Surth-Velsok   | 2.1          | Red Revenge         | 5.4          |

-*Note: The AIx modifier for "Operation Tha-Atha-Aez" is exceptionally high, indicating a very challenging mission.

-(*M28 failed with a 10.0 AIx modifier on this mission due to the order it targets enemy bases, resulting in a near-impossible challenge to protect SACUs that walk straight into an enemy base.
-Without this issue, the AIx modifier is estimated at 2.3 for this mission.)
+*Note: The AIx modifier for "Operation Tha-Atha-Aez" failed with a 10.0 AIx modifier on this mission due to the order it targets enemy bases, resulting in a near-impossible challenge to protect SACUs that walk straight into an enemy base.
+Without this issue, the AIx modifier is estimated at 2.3 for this mission (meaning a human player is likely to find some of the other maps harder than this mission).

 ### FAForever Custom Scenarios
 These missions are single scenarios, meaning they are not linked to larger campaigns or other single scenarios and don't need to be played in a particular order.